Academic Resource Centers

 Peterson Quantitative Resource Center

-The QRC was established with three main goals in mind: to support courses and coursework that are quantitative in nature across the SLU curriculum; to assist students in improving their quantitative understanding to meet course prerequisites; and to facilitate research that involves quantitative reasoning.
+The PQRC was established with three main goals in mind: to support courses and coursework that are quantitative in nature across the SLU curriculum; to assist students in improving their quantitative understanding to meet course prerequisites; and to facilitate research that involves quantitative reasoning.

 - Understanding an assignment